 73 Footsteps from Farm to Kitchen to Table

 Chew on this: make your own burritos, lasagna, pad thai, wild salmon with pesto!
-Kid-made peach-strawberry cobbler, maple granola, hummus, pickles, goat cheese, yogurt, ice cream, blueberry-watermelon popsicles….
+Peach-strawberry cobbler, maple granola, hummus, pickles, goat cheese, yogurt, ice cream, blueberry-watermelon popsicles….
 Oy vey!
 This isn’t your standard camp food!
 Take a peek at our complete 2015 menus.

 “This isn’t just good camp food… this is the best food I’ve ever had!” –Daniel K., 12

 We are redefining camp food by bringing local, organic, farm-to-table values to every bite we eat.
 We source the highest quality ingredients from a variety of local, fair trade, and ethically-run businesses.
 Our ingredients are over 95% organic – that’s not just organic produce, but organic grains, spices, and every ingredient going into each meal.
 We prioritize relationships with our local producers and companies producing food in a sustainable way.
 Whenever available, we always choose local, organic, and fair-trade first.
 Go here for a list of our featured suppliers and many of our ingredients.

 We’re committed to nurturing minds and bodies – and that includes providing kid-friendly food that campers will find both enjoyable and nourishing.

 Meal time is a highlight of each day

 Our campers taste the bounty of their farm harvests in three varied, tasty, nutritious, Kosher, and mostly vegetarian/pescatarian meals a day.
 They assist our creative chefs in preparing meals with love and care.
 At every meal, campers and staff gather around communal tables, either in our spacious dining hall or shaded outdoor dining area, and join in singing, giving thanks and sharing about the day’s events.